amir-kedis/SLSA/README.md

 <br />

-### 🥠 Wouldn't be great if you can know your fortune in you terminal?!
+### 🥠 Wouldn't be great if you could know your fortune in your terminal?!

 ```bash
 fortune